 YP686 is one of the Academy's Yard Patrol Craft which has been outfitted specifically for oceanographic research.
 The vessel carries 4 oceanographic winches, a hydraulic A-frame, 3 j-bar davits, as well as lab space and a suite of oceanographic and meteorological instruments.

-The Rotating Tank Lab is used to model geophysical atmospheric and oceanic phenomena, including planetary waves, jets, and currents using rotating tanks.
+The Geophysical Fluid Dynamics Lab is used to model geophysical atmospheric and oceanic phenomena, including planetary waves, jets, and currents using rotating tanks.
 The rotating tanks mimic the rotation of the Earth, allowing for centrifugal forces.

 CH221 Environmental Data Lab